Zerobeings/learn/README.md

 ```

 #### Update the listingCard partials
 The listingCard partials contain a copy iframe button.
-Navigate to your thirdbed dashboard and copy the iframe code and paste it into this section.
+Navigate to your thirdWed dashboard and copy the iframe code and paste it into this section.
 The default configuration is with written with a listing ID of `0`.
 This must be updated to `<%=listings.id%>` to autolink the correct IPFS website.

 Below is the example for the Market gm configuration.